Not every piece of advice about money is totally factual. In fact, there are a lot of money myths we've been believing blindly.

 If your passion is coding apps, you could be self-employed and rolling in money right now.
 If your passion is building hats out of egg cartons, well, maybe there’s some money that could come from that, but probably not enough to pay your mortgage.

 There’s no need to conflate your passion with your job.
 If you are truly passionate about helping endangered animals, for example, you don’t have to be the one feeding the panda as a full-time job.
-You could be motivated to invest wisely and work like crazy as an accountant, mechanic, banker (insert job of choice) to fund the relevant charities.
+You could be motivated to invest wisely and work like crazy as an accountant, mechanic, or banker (insert job of choice) to fund the relevant charities.

 If you can earn enough money, you can support any cause you want and make an even bigger difference.
 So let your passion fuel your job, but don’t obsess over having it be your job.